Challenges for Electric Vehicle Production - Can we beat the pumps?

 Lithium Ion batteries are used today for Electric cars, but they degrade after only a few years, just like your laptop does.
-Companies are developing a new Magnesium battery that is supposedly more robust, holds more energy and capable of a faster charge, but we have no real-world figures at this time.
+Companies are developing a new Magnesium battery that is supposedly more robust, holds more energy and is capable of a faster charge, but we have no real-world figures at this time.
 The claims of the effectiveness of this new battery technology could revolutionise the use of electric cars.

 Charging points are also not convenient for some people that live in apartments, or properties without a private parking space.
 Let's imagine you live on a busy road of terrace houses and you return home from a long day at work to find that next-door neighbour is having friends over to stay and they have taken your usual spot.
 You can't run a cable 200 meters down the pathway to where you have had to park your car, but if you don't charge it, you have a problem getting to work in the morning.
 The solution for this kind of everyday issue is inconclusive.

 Renault, in collaboration with Qualcomm Technologies and Vedecom has been developing a stretch of road that has an induction pad that runs in the middle of the road looking like King Kong's Scalextric track that constantly charges the vehicle as it drives along.
-It's unclear on how this could be implemented in British roads but the technology could be invaluable to the success of the electric car.
+It's unclear how this could be implemented on British roads but the technology could be invaluable to the success of the electric car.